kaiban-ai/kaibanjs-docs/docs/core-concepts/07-Human-in-the-Loop.md

 ## Example Usage

-Here's an example of how to set up and manage a HITL workflow using AgenticJS:
+Here's an example of how to set up and manage a HITL workflow using KaibanJS:

 ```js
 // Creating a task that requires validation